Heimerdinger Build Guide by Bruticus

 When the game begins, buy your items quickly and help the jungler by immediately placing a turret at the appropriate buff.
 Place 2 more once the ability comes off cooldown.
 When placing the turrets make sure to put them in the back middle of the camp so that it takes all the aggro from the monster and will start attacking the correct monster.
 Make sure the jungler lets your turrets take the aggro or else you may accidentally steal the buff.
 This only happens if there are a lot of people helping the jungler, the jungler isn't paying attention or the jungler is taking aggro instead of letting the turret do so.
 I always tell the jungler to "let the turrets take the aggro" so they know.
 Usually the jungler will just smite the monster if they are worried about your turrets stealing.

 When laning, place your first turret well behind your minions so that it isn't attacking anything and so that it is far to the right side of your minion wave.
 This makes sure that you don't over push and makes it so your opponent has to go out of their way to kill it.
-Make sure to punish any players who try to attack your turret by stunning them and rocketing them.
+Make sure to punish any players who try to attack your turret by auto-attacking, stunning them, and rocketing them.

 When your turret comes off cooldown place a second defensive turret that shares about 1/3 of the attack range of the first turret.
 It is vitally important to Heimer's Zoning to keep all 3 turrets up at all times.
 This is especially true during the early game when you can only place 1 every 20 odd seconds.
-The third turret should also be a defensive turret so that you can keep all three of them up during the first few levels.
+The third turret can also be a defensive turret so that you can keep all three of them up during the first few levels.
 I often position the turrets in triangles where I can easily retreat if I start to get chased, or if the jungler comes after me.
 If they chase you through your turrets, the aggressor is forced to decide if they want to stop to attack the turrets, or try and ignore them and go for you.
 In either case I will usually use my ult for an apex turret, stun the aggressor(s), rocket them and place new turrets closer to the action.

 You can keep the turrets even farther back if you want, but I wouldn't keep them much farther up than what I have in this picture